 Since I’m home for Christmas break, I’ve spent the last week or so building things out of Vex IQ.

-Link to an album with images:
+A link to an album with many images:

 For the Modkit code, rename it to an mk4v file, since those can’t be attached to this forum for some reason.

 Motorcycle-0.mk4v.txt (6.84 KB)

 Is the SR-71 Blackbird yours?
 If so, can I borrow it this weekend?
 I have a few errands to run and not enough time